hailin-du/Path-to-Data-Science/Chapter5_Notes.md

 print('Your admission cost is $' + str(price) + '.')
 ```

-## 5.3.5 Ignore else
+## 5.3.5 Avoid Using else
-#### We don't have to use else at the end, we can change to elif to make code more clearly
+#### We don't have to use else at the end, we can change to elif to make the code more clearly
 ```
 age = 12
 if age < 4: